Barramundi (2020)

 - Campbell, A, Robins, J and O’Neil, M 2017, Assessment of the barramundi (Lates calcarifer) fishery in the Southern Gulf of Carpentaria, Queensland, Australia.
 The State of Queensland.

-- Crook DA, Buckle, DJ, Allsop, Q, Baldwin, W, Saunders, TM, Kyne, PM, Woodhead JD, Maas, R, Roberts, B and Douglas, MM 2016, Use of otolith chemistry and acoustic telemetry to elucidate migratory contingents in barramundi Lates calcarifer.
-Marine and Freshwater Research 68, 1554–1566.
+- Crook DA, Buckle, DJ, Allsop, Q, Baldwin, W, Saunders, TM, Kyne, PM, Woodhead JD, Maas, R, Roberts, B and Douglas, MM 2016, Use of otolith chemistry and acoustic telemetry to elucidate migratory contingents in barramundi Lates calcarifer, Marine and Freshwater Research 68, 1554–1566.

 - Davis, TLO 1982, Maturity and sexuality in Barramundi, Lates calcarifer (Bloch), in the Northern Territory and south-eastern Gulf of Carpentaria, Australian Journal of Marine and Freshwater Research, 33: 529–545.